Techcable/psyco/content/links.rst

 - `GNU lightning@http://www.gnu.org/software/lightning/` is a simple library for dynamic code generation.

 - `Self@http://research.sun.com/self/` is a dynamic language for which quite some research has been done on optimization.

+- `LLVM@http://llvm.org/`, the "low-level virtual machine", defines its own assembler-like format and compiles it efficiently, either normally or just-in-time.